 frequently asked questions

-Do you offer open studio time?
+Do you offer memberships?

 Can I fire my own work in your kiln?